JaydenPahukula/labwc-manager/README.md

+_WARNING: I no longer use labwc personally, so I've stopped updating this project.
+It works but there are many features that have not really been tested (and won't be).
+Use at your own risk, and feel free to open PRs._

 # Labwc Manager

 Manage your labwc configuration with Nix Home Manager!

-Warning: This is an ongoing project and option implementation is subject to change.
-I use this module in my own home manager configuration, but there are parts that are not thoroughly tested, so let me know or open an issue if you find a bug.

 ## Usage:

-*Make sure you have labwc installed before beginning!*
+_Make sure you have labwc installed before beginning!_

 Add `labwc-manager` to your flake inputs: